How to measure Pekiti-Tirsia long and short swords.

 I have been asked many times to give the measurements of the Pekiti-Tirsia long sword shown in the PTI logo.
 The information on the measurements was told to me many years ago by Tuhon Gaje.
-In this article I will give the measurements for two swords, the long sword shown in the PTI logo and the short sword that Tuhon Gaje is often shown holding in the photos of him in full regalia from the early 1980's
+In this essay I will give the measurements for two swords, the long sword shown in the PTI logo and the short sword that Tuhon Gaje is often shown holding in the photos of him from the early 1980's.
+I am also including the measurements for training sticks and spears, as well as knives intended for use with Sak-Sak and Pakal grips.

-The Pekiti-Tirsia long sword is based on a mix of the Pinute sword common to Tuhon Gaje's home island of Negros and a bell guard cutlass, which is the sword common to many navies of the 19th century.
+The Pekiti-Tirsia long sword is based on a mix of the Pinute sword common to Tuhon Gaje's home island of Negros and a Cutlass with a bell guard, which was a common sword design for many navies of the 19th century.

 A modern Pinute made by Bohol Blades